nilu-t/nilu-t/README.md

 - 📫 How to reach me ...
 --->

 I'm currently a second year computer science student.
 Skilled in various programming languages including Java and Python.
-I'm interested in mobile developement predominantly Android apps and passionate about the technologies of the future.
+I'm interested in mobile developement and passionate about the technologies of the future.